India's Sovereign Green Bond Programme: What Has Been Funded, What the Taxonomy Changes, and What Industrial Companies Need to Know

 Can an Indian steel or aluminium company directly access sovereign green bond proceeds for its decarbonisation projects?

 Not directly under the current framework.
-Sovereign green bond proceeds are allocated to government expenditure programmes — they are not channelled directly to private company projects.
-The indirect access channels are: sustainability-linked loans from public sector banks (SBI, BoB) whose green loan books are partly capitalised through sovereign green bond proceeds; government infrastructure co-financing (for example, SECI procurement of renewable energy from developers who supply industrial PPAs); and the CCUS Fund (Rs 20,000 crore, Budget 2026) which may use sovereign green bond backing for industrial CCUS projects once the taxonomy includes CCUS.
-The taxonomy finalisation in H2 2026 will determine whether this last channel opens.
+Sovereign green bond proceeds are allocated strictly to government expenditure programmes rather than being directly handed out to private company projects.
+The indirect access channels are via sustainability-linked loans from public sector banks like SBI or BoB, whose green loan books are partly capitalised through sovereign green bond proceeds.
+Companies can also benefit from government infrastructure co-financing, such as SECI procurement of renewable energy from developers who supply industrial PPAs.
+Finally, the CCUS Fund set up in Budget 2026 may use sovereign green bond backing for industrial CCUS projects once the taxonomy explicitly includes CCUS.
+The taxonomy finalisation in H2 2026 will determine whether this last channel fully opens.

 What is the greenium on India's sovereign green bonds and what does it imply?

-India’s sovereign green bonds have priced at approximately 4 to 6 basis points below equivalent conventional government securities — the greenium.
-This is smaller than the EU’s sovereign green bond greenium of 10 to 15 basis points, reflecting India’s smaller but growing international green investor base.
-The greenium matters for industrial companies because it establishes the reference pricing for corporate green bonds issued by Indian companies in the domestic and international markets.
-A lower sovereign greenium implies a lower corporate green bond greenium — and therefore a smaller but still meaningful cost of capital reduction from green labelling for industrial issuers.
+India's sovereign green bonds have reliably priced at approximately 4 to 6 basis points below equivalent conventional government securities, which is known as the greenium.
+This is smaller than the EU's sovereign green bond greenium of 10 to 15 basis points, reflecting India's smaller but steadily growing international green investor base.
+The greenium absolutely matters for industrial companies because it establishes the reference pricing for corporate green bonds issued by Indian companies in both domestic and international markets.
+A lower sovereign greenium directly implies a lower corporate green bond greenium, leading to a smaller but still highly meaningful cost of capital reduction from green labelling for industrial issuers.

 How will the Climate Finance Taxonomy change India's sovereign green bond programme?

-When finalised (expected H2 2026), the taxonomy will define the eligible asset categories for sovereign green bond allocation with greater precision than the current eight broad categories.
-It will add industrial transition activities — taxonomy-classified DRI-EAF steel, green ammonia, taxonomy-aligned aluminium investments — as eligible expenditure categories.
-This enables the government to direct sovereign green bond proceeds toward industrial decarbonisation infrastructure spending (CCUS, green hydrogen networks, industrial park infrastructure) that is currently outside the framework’s scope.
-It also enables private industrial companies to issue corporate green bonds that reference the taxonomy for use-of-proceeds eligibility — making the taxonomy a prerequisite for a credible corporate green bond market in India’s industrial sector.
+When finalized in the second half of 2026, the taxonomy will clearly define the eligible asset categories for sovereign green bond allocation with much greater precision than the current eight broad categories.
+It will officially add industrial transition activities, such as taxonomy-classified DRI-EAF steel, green ammonia, and taxonomy-aligned aluminium investments, as eligible expenditure categories.
+This directly enables the government to direct sovereign green bond proceeds toward industrial decarbonisation infrastructure spending, like CCUS, green hydrogen networks, and industrial park infrastructure, that currently sits outside the framework's scope.
+Furthermore, it enables private industrial companies to confidently issue corporate green bonds that reference the taxonomy for use-of-proceeds eligibility, making the taxonomy a foundational prerequisite for a highly credible corporate green bond market within India's industrial sector.

-- Ministry of Finance — India Sovereign Green Bond Framework, November 2022 — eligible categories and allocation framework
+- Ministry of Finance, India Sovereign Green Bond Framework, November 2022 detailing eligible categories and allocation framework

-- SEBI — Green Bond Framework India — corporate green bond guidelines
+- SEBI, Green Bond Framework India specifying corporate green bond guidelines